-Many of the MoD courses will fulfill the Graduate Program’s elective course requirements.
-Students will be able to work on their dissertation research while taking MoD courses, except for the first four weeks in the Summer Immersion Program (Summer G1/G2).
+Many of the MoDTS courses will fulfill the Graduate Program’s elective course requirements.
+Students will be able to work on their dissertation research while taking MoDTS courses and its unique practicum experiences.

 Summer Immersion in Clinical and Translational Research (summer G1/G2)

 First-hand clinical experience will introduce students to the language of medicine and the nature of the clinical interactions that are central to the management of patients and to the conduct of clinical translational research.
 These include:

 Students will learn how medical principles are integrated into clinical research and clinical care.
 They will develop an understanding of the scientific and clinical background, research questions, and research protocols.
 They will take online HIPAA training, attend an Institutional Review Board session (for human studies approval), participate in clinical research led by clinician scientists, and observe in hospital ward teaching rounds and clinics.